HypothesisWorks/hypothesis/guides/review.rst

 8. `DRMacIver <https://github.com/DRMacIver>`_ must approve the changes though other maintainers are welcome and likely to chip in to review as well.
+9. We have a separate guide for `house API style <api-style.rst>`_ which should be followed.

 ~~~~~~~~~
 Bug Fixes